alichry/sge-utils/README.md

 ## TODO
 * Maybe seperate the usage of jobcat -d into a different tool.
-* Add usage, limitations and requirements in job templates
+* Add usage, limitations and requirements in job templates.
-* POSIX does not allow lookahead/behind in regular expressions, we have a few grep commandlines that are not compatible under Unix.
-Replace grep lookbehind with sed.
+* Check for POSIX compliance